bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We parked by Grotto Pond at the trailhead for Grotto Creek trail.
 Five minutes after starting, we took a right fork which runs alongside a creek bed.
 A moment later, we turned right again and started up the south ridge of Anklebiter.

 The trail soon became interspersed with short sections of firm rock that we scrambled up.
-The changing terrain kept us guessing what lay ahead and kept us absorbed in our task to reach the summit.
+The changing terrain kept us guessing what lay ahead and absorbed us in our task to reach the summit.

 With eight people on board, this was a social trip with long breaks to chat, but eventually we reached the open summit of Anklebiter Ridge.
 After a long stay, our attention turned to getting down.